merayen/KitchenTimer/doc/Features.md

 Track the amount of ingredients available and where it is located.

 ### Best before support
-When user adds an amount of an ingredient to his kitchen (freezer, fridge etc), he registers it into the app with the date when it will go bad.
+When user adds an amount of an ingredient to his kitchen (freezer, fridge etc), user registers it into the app with the date when it will go bad.

 ## Cooking tools